Customizing dev-docs.json for Generating Documentation per Directory

 Customizing for Directory-Specific Documentation

-To generate documentation per directory, you'll primarily use the contextDirs
+To generate documentation per directory, you'll primarily use the contextDirs option.
+Here's how you can set it up:

 {